X Mist |

 sentence-webs of flower power, memorable slogans and above all much variety

-– with the final, only just two-minute-long miniature it even includes an
+– with the final, only just two-minute-long miniature it even includes

 ambient run-out groove.
 But all this is only by-work which pales behind the